Karuppannan Jaishankar

-Karuppannan Jaishankar is an Indian criminologist.
-He is the Founder and Principal Director and Professor of Criminology and Justice Sciences at the International Institute of Justice & Police Sciences, a non-profit academic institution and independent policy think tank in Bengaluru, Karnataka, India and an Adjunct Faculty Member of the United Nations Interregional Crime and Justice Research Institute, Italy & University of Peace, Italy, and he teaches modules of the Master of Laws (LL.M.) in Cybercrime, Cybersecurity and International Law.
+Karuppannan Jaishankar (K. Jaishankar) (born 15 June, 1973) is an Indian criminologist.
+He is the founder and principal director and professor of criminology and justice sciences at the International Institute of Justice & Police Sciences (IIJPS), a non-profit academic institution and independent policy think tank in Bengaluru, Karnataka, India.

-He is also a Distinguished Adjunct Professor of Criminology at Saveetha School of Law, Saveetha University, Chennai, Tamil Nadu, India.
+He is an adjunct faculty member of the United Nations Interregional Crime and Justice Research Institute, Italy & University of Peace, Italy, and he teaches modules of the Master of Laws (LL.M.) in Cybercrime, Cybersecurity and International Law, and the Principal Research Fellow at the Faculty of Law, University of Malaya, and also a Distinguished Adjunct Professor of Criminology at Saveetha School of Law, Saveetha University, Chennai, Tamil Nadu, India.

 He is the founding father of cyber criminology, an academic sub-discipline of criminology and the proponent of the "Space Transition Theory of Cyber Crimes" which holds that people behave differently online than they do in real life.